 Black hair can be permed to loosen the curls or change the natural curl pattern.
 You can also get a straight hair perm if you have natural Afro-textured hair and want super straight results – similar to those achieved with a relaxer.
 Like all chemical processes, however, a perm will cause some damage.
 Use deep conditioning treatments and keep your hair moisturized to avoid breakage.

 9. Bleached Permed Hair

-Curly blonde locks are a stunning look, but your hair transformation won’t be overnight.
+Curly blonde locks look stunning, but your hair transformation won’t be overnight.
 That’s because perming and bleaching are chemical processes, and both will damage your hair to an extent.
 As a result, it’s recommended that you space the treatments several weeks or months apart to avoid breakage.
-Some salons will also apply a bond restoring treatment, like Olaplex, before and after the bleaching to ensure your hair stays as healthy as possible.
+Some salons will also apply a bond-restoring treatment, like Olaplex, before and after the bleaching to ensure your hair stays as healthy as possible.

 10. Asian Hair Perm

 Because the Asian hair type tends to be straighter, thicker, and stronger than Caucasian hair, new perming processes were developed to give more effective results.
 The hot perm – also known as a ‘digital perm’ – is an enduringly popular option.
 The technique uses a heat tool to seal in the curly style, which looks softer and more natural than a traditional perm.

 11. Spiral Perm for Long Hair

 A spiral perm gives your hair a retro, defined, corkscrew curl.
 It instantly adds volume to fine hair and makes your locks look thicker.
 While the original version was popular in the ’80s, today’s take has a more natural finish.
 To give your spiral perm a modern twist, brush out the curls instead of leaving them intact.

 12. Loose Waves Perm Long Hair